AingeruBeOr/GrAL/src/3-1MedMCQA-arch_casimedicos/readme.md

 ## Launching a hyperparameter sweep using wandb

-1. Genenarte a YAML file
+1. Genenarte a YAML file.
 2. Create a sweep from CLI using: `wandb sweep --project <project_name> <YAML file>`.
 Returns a `sweep_ID`.
 3. Start an agent: `wandb agent <entity>/<project_name>/<sweep_ID>` (`entity` is the account name in wandb).